jmlopez-rod/m/README.md

 ## development

+If you are working on a non-intel machine (M1/M2 Macs) you can run `make buildPy311DevContainer` and update `devcontainer.json` to use the `m-devcontainer` image.

-Start by opening the devcontainer in VSCode.
+Open the devcontainer in VSCode.
 Once there open a terminal and run

 ```
 poetry install